yusuf8ahmed/fabric/README.md

 ## Install

-There are two options for installing Fabric into your own project.
+There are two options for installing Fabric on your own project.

 ### Option 1.
 Install with Bower